brandonshirah89/Chat-Services/README.md

 # Chat-Services
-These services handle the requests and responses from the Chat box UI
+These services handle the requests and responses from the Chat box UI written in Node JS